-Your first view of Saturn with a telescope can introduce you to the riches of stargazing — and now is the perfect time to observe it.
+Your first view of Saturn with a telescope can introduce you to the riches of stargazing — and now is the perfect time to see Saturn and all it has to offer!

 Saturn is entering the early evening sky this spring just as Jupiter begins its exit in the west.
 Here's a quick guide to spotting the ringed planet by eye and viewing it through a telescope.